 Other notable engagements include Purcell's Dido and Æneas at the Palau de la Musica in Valencia, Spain, and Œdipus Rex in Glasgow, Scotland.
 She was also heard in performances of Messiah, Andrew Parrott conducting, with the Handel and Haydn Society, and on the subsequent recording released by Arabesque, and with the Orchestra della Toscana in Italy; Stravinsky's Les Noces with the San Francisco Symphony under Michael Tilson Thomas; and in Händel's Arianna at the Göttingen Festival with Philharmonia Baroque, Nicholas McGegan conducting.

 Ms. Lane has appeared several times at the Göttingen Handel Festival with conductor Nicholas McGegan in Ariodante, recorded by Harmonia Mundi USA and winner of a Gramophone Award, and in Giustino (also recorded by HMU).
 In addition to the recent premiere of Larsen's Everyman Jack, she premiered the title role of Augusta Read Thomas' opera Ligeia, based on the life of Edgar Allen Poe, commissioned and conducted by Mstislav Rostropovich for his own festival in Evian, France, and performed the dual roles of Dido/Sorceress for the Mark Morris Dance Group's production of Dido & Æneas, filmed by Rhombus Media for BRAVO Television and recorded on CD by CBC Records.
 Dido & Æneas won awards at both the Banff Television Festival and the San Francisco International Film Festival, among many others, and has been released on DVD.
-This DVD is now used by universities nationwide in Humanities, Opera, Gender Studies and other courses.
-Her singing is also featured in the film, The Opera Lover, available on DVD.
+This DVD is now used by universities nationwide in humanities, opera, gender studies and other courses.
+Her singing is also featured in the film The Opera Lover available on DVD.
 Ms. Lane has over fifty commercial CD recordings on Harmonia Mundi USA, Naxos, Opus 111, CBC Records, Koch International, Newport Classic, PGM, Gaudeamus, Centaur, and Arabesque.
 With conductor Robert Craft, she has recorded Igor Stravinsky's Threni, Oedipus Rex (Jocasta), A Sermon, a Narrative, and a Prayer, Two Songs by Hugo Wolf, arr.
 Stravinsky, and Arnold Schoenberg's Gurrelieder (Waldtaube) on Koch.
 All are now re-mastered and re-released by Naxos.
 Her recent solo discs of Handel arias,Fury with Red Sparkling Eyes, and Own the Pow'r of Harmony! were released on Newport Classic and Magnatune.com.
 Her solo disc for Koch, The Pleasures & Follies of Love, was chosen as disc of the month by the journal Alte Musik Aktuell in Germany, and her solo disc of French airs de cours, available at www.magnatune.com/artists/orinda, was recently cited in the Wikipedia article on airs de cour.
-She just recorded Darius Milhaud's enormous Orestie under the supervision of composer, William Bolcom.
-She will record J.S.
-Bach's Solo Cantatas for Alto, BWV 35, 54, 169, and 170, with Rick Erickson and Bach Society Houston for Musica Omnia Recordings.
+She just recorded Darius Milhaud's enormous Orestie under the supervision of composer William Bolcom.
+She performed and recorded J.S.
+Bach's Solo Cantatas for Alto, BWV 35, 169 and 170, with Rick Erickson and Bach Society Houston.
+Three of these were released on Amazon.com.